 It could be argued that policing is going through a tough time at the moment, with public trust being challenged by a number of high-profile cases.
 This has led to calls for more transparency from the police.

 In response, a number of forces have trialled body-worn cameras.

 Research suggests most members of the public support the use of body cameras.
 But what about the police?
 Do they think the cameras will help them, or do they dislike the idea?

 This was a question that criminologists at London Metropolitan University set out to answer.

 London Met has a diverse criminology department, with expert lecturers and researchers – many of whom are former policing professionals – teaching on courses such as BSc Criminology, BSc Criminology and Policing, and BA Criminology and Law.
-There’s also a short course in Knowledge of Policing, and a Master’s degree in Security Studies on offer.
+There’s also a short course in Knowledge of Policing.

 Dr James Morgan is the lead author of the new study on how officers in the City of London Police view body cameras.
 He surveyed 149 officers before and after they took part in a body camera trial.

 93% of officers said they thought the body cameras would help collect evidence, Dr Morgan found – showing a lot of faith in the technology.